 Considering these job growth and salary numbers, it's not surprising that several major news and career sites think highly of the profession.
 In U.S. News & World Report's Best Jobs of 2013 rankings, computer systems analyst was the No. 1 technology job and No. 4 overall job.
 Meanwhile, CareerCast.com ranked the profession the 10th best for 2013 among the 200 it evaluated, reports Forbes.

-Computer systems analysts may not be running to install Windows 8 or the latest computer hardware, but they are keeping their finger on the pulse on the latest technology as they look for new and better ways to help their business succeed.
-Meanwhile, for students seeking a fast-paced career in a growing field, Bieg says constantly evolving technology means computer systems analysts will always be in demand.
+Computer systems analysts may not be running to install Windows 8 or the latest computer hardware, but they are keeping their finger on the pulse of technology as they look for new and better ways to help their business succeed.
+Meanwhile, for students seeking a career in a growing field, Bieg says constantly evolving technology means computer systems analysts will always be sought-after.

 "Do you want a job after graduation?" he asks.
 "Then I would say to consider business analysis."